Kitamaat: Elizabeth Long Memorial Home

 Operated by the Women’s Missionary Society of the Methodist Church and, after 1925, by the WMS of the United Church.

-Kitamaat Village, a reserve of the Kitamaat Band of the Haisla First Nation, located near the head of Douglas Channel in northern British Columbia, some 120 kilometres southeast of Prince Rupert.
+Kitamaat Village, a reserve of the Haisla Nation, located near the head of Douglas Channel in northern British Columbia, some 120 kilometres southeast of Prince Rupert.

 In 1917, Margaret Butcher, a nurse who worked at the Elizabeth Long Memorial Home for Girls first as a sewing teacher and later as matron, described the daily interactions she had with the parents of children who resided in the home.
 Unlike many Indian residential schools, the Elizabeth Long Memorial Home was located in the Haisla village from which most of its boarders came.
 In fact, it stood right above Kitamaat’s main street.
 Children from the home also attended day school with other children from the locality.
 This situation made for close and sometimes complicated relations with the people of the village.
 Butcher’s efforts to control access to parents was not always successful: children moved back and forth between the home and the village, and missionary women “also crossed the threshhold into Haisla homes.”
 Such proximity appears to have allowed Haisla children at the home greater access to their families, language, and culture than was the case in many of the other, larger residential schools and the industrial institutes.